Mastermind with a Linear Number of Queries: Proof of Theorem

 From which follows that $a(n_T) \le 3n_T$.
 Since we only query tokens all queries we do are zero-one queries and this can be done in polynomial time concluding the proof. \end{proof}

 The result of running \texttt{Preprocess($T$)} is illustrated in Figure \ref{fig:pretree}.
-All tokens have either been moved to leafs, or to a vertex of the form $r_R, r_{*R}, r_{**R}, \dots$ where each `$*$' denotes either $LL$ or $LR$.
-This we call a preprocessed tree.~\\
+All tokens have either been moved to leaves, or to a vertex of the form $r_R, r_{*R}, r_{**R}, \dots$ where each `$*$' denotes either $LL$ or $LR$.
+This we call a preprocessed tree.
+Another way of viewing this is that a tree $T$ is preprocessed if there are no tokens at $r$ or $r_L$, and the subtrees $T_{LL}$ and $T_{LR}$ are preprocessed.~\\

-Once $T$ is preprocessed we can run the second algorithm \texttt{Solve($T$)}, see Algorithm~\ref{alg:solve}.
-Due to the preproccessing, we know which colors are contained in the leftmost two quarters as well as the rightmost half of the codeword.
-Thus we can now solve the subproblems formed by $T_{LL}, T_{LR},$ and $T_R$ independently of each other.
-Moreover, $T_{LL}$ and $T_{LR}$ are already preprocessed.
-We now use this observation to construct \texttt{Solve($T$)} recursively.
-If the depth of the tree is at most $2$, we already know the codeword from the preprocessing.
-For larger trees, we recursively simulate \texttt{Solve()} on the subtrees $T_{LL}$ and $T_{LR}$ and also simulate the algorithm \texttt{Preprocess($T_R$)}.
-Here, simulating a function mean that they are still allowed to move tokens in the information tree, but whenever they try to make a query, the string will instead be pushed to the parent process.